maueroats/teaching/content/intermediate-cs/ch07/exercises-3.md

 6. `dstar`:
 Write a function that makes two stars next to each other, one should have a random side length and the other should have sides that are twice as long.

 7. Challenge: make a star with a random number of sides.
-For the third number, try `(remainder 31 sides)`.
+For the third number, the "step", try `(remainder 31 sides)`.
+You will want a helper function that knows the number of sides.